VisioMath: Benchmarking Figure-based Mathematical Reasoning in LMMs: Introduction

-To address limitations in existing evaluations of visual mathematical reasoning, we introduce VisoMath, a novel benchmark comprising 1,800 meticulously curated, high-quality mathematics problems.
-Each problem features diagrammatic answer options, with approximately 50\% also incorporating at least one supplementary image in the question stem to provide essential visual context.
+To achieve that, we introduce VisioMath, a novel benchmark comprising 1,800 meticulously curated, high-quality mathematics problems.
 The dataset spans a broad spectrum of K–12 mathematics topics, including geometry, algebraic visualizations, numerical comparisons, and functional pattern recognition, thereby capturing the diversity of real-world curricula.
+The focus on K–12 mathematics is deliberate: fine-grained comparative reasoning is prevalent in this domain, where students must distinguish nearly identical diagrams to identify correct solutions.
+This makes VisioMath not only an ideal benchmark for evaluating LMMs’ visual-textual grounding capabilities but also directly relevant for improving their potential to support K–12 tutoring and educational applications.
+Specifically, each problem features diagrammatic answer options, with approximately 50\% also incorporating at least one image in the question stem to provide essential visual context.
 To ensure accuracy and reliability, each question has been independently annotated and cross-validated by at least two expert annotators.
 To reduce answer-choice bias in LMMs, we enforce a uniform distribution across the four multiple-choice options (A, B, C, D).
 As shown in Figure~\ref{fig:dataset}, each answer option is a distinct diagram differing subtly from the others, requiring fine-grained visual discrimination.
-Solving these problems demands authentic visual reasoning—such as identifying spatial relationships or geometric transformations—beyond mere heuristic-based text analysis.

-We conduct a comprehensive evaluation on the VisioMath benchmark.
-Our study encompassed a diverse set of 36 LMMs across various model families and scales, including state-of-the-art closed-source models such as GPT-4o and Qwen-VL-Max, as well as prominent open-source models like Qwen-VL-Chat.
-These models represent a range of architectures, including single-image models, multi-image models, and those specifically designed for deep multimodal reasoning.
-To simulate realistic usage scenarios and elicit optimal performance, we adopt chain-of-thought prompting with few-shot exemplars.
-Despite their strong results on existing benchmarks, models such as GPT-4o and Gemini 1.5 perform suboptimally on VisioMath, with the best accuracy reaching only 45.9\%, far below the threshold for high-stakes reasoning.
-These findings highlight a marked performance drop when models are required to perform holistic comparison and integrative reasoning across multiple visual inputs.